hansogj/package-test-utils/README.md

 ### Run

-Commands `pnpm web-cjs serve` && `pnpm web-js serve` && `pnpm web-ts serve` runs the webpack server for commonjs and typescript, respectively.
+Commands `pnpm web-cs serve` && `pnpm web-js serve` && `pnpm web-ts serve` runs the webpack server for commonjs and typescript, respectively.
 Likewise, `pnpm web-cjs run test:watch` && `pnpm web-ts run test:watch` will run tests for the two modes.

 To verify the packages open in you favorite browser